Our Thesis

 Our Mission

-We want to catalyze organizations that can durably increase the incomes of millions of Africans.
+We want to catalyse organisations that can durably increase the incomes of millions of Africans.

 Impact Model

-Every investment is benchmarked against one core metric: cost per year of doubled income (IDY).
-The fund targets a maximum cost of $25 per IDY.
+Every capital deployment is benchmarked against one core metric: cost per year of doubled income (IDY).
+The fund targets a maximum cost of $25 per year of doubled income.

-$1m is enough to double the lifetime income of more than 1,000 people in Africa
+$1m of funding to Africa Jobs Fund is enough to double the lifetime income of more than 1,000 people in Africa.